az4mary/Deterministic-Amazon-Automation/prompts.md

 **OBJECTIVE**
 Generate the image-generation prompt for Image 1 of the Amazon listing.

+**RULES**
+Use only workflow_state.json; do not assume category, product type, or features beyond the state file.

 **BUYER QUESTION THIS IMAGE MUST ANSWER**
 Image 1 → What is this product?